vharmers/vharmers.github.io/content/posts/opsec_system_mgnt.md

 The new group task will execute the `ansible.builtin.group` command for each item in the loop list.
 The `{{ item }}` placeholder will be replaced with the name current item during a playbook execution.
 This optimization saves us from having to create tasks for each group we want to create.

-We now have two tasks we like to run on our systems let’s take a look at how we can put these tasks in a role.
+We now have two tasks we like to run on our systems.
+Let’s take a look at how we can put these tasks in a role.

 ## Role structure
 An Ansible role starts with the following directory structure: